the-parallel-gods/mpi.js/docs/final.md

 ![](./images/ssmr.png)

 One of the key optimizations we implemented was Single Source Multiple Receive.
-We observed that during a bcast operation, the same message is sent to multiple workers.
+We observed that during a broadcast operation, the same message is sent to multiple workers.
 But since some messages are forwarded multiple times, the same message is sent multiple times.
 This is a waste of bandwidth.

-Thus, we propose to change the destination of the message to hold multiple destinations.
+Thus, we propose to change the destination field of the message to hold multiple destinations.
 This way, when a message is sent, it is sent to multiple destinations at once.
 Each forwarder along the way will first check if the message is meant for them, and if it is, they will first consume the message before forwarding it.
-Finally, the forwarding router will check if the message needs to be send along multiple paths to reach all the intended destinations.
-If it does, it will group the recipients to achieve the minimum number of duplications.
+Finally, the forwarding router will check if the message needs to be sent along multiple paths to reach all the intended destinations.
+If it does, it will group the recipients to achieve the minimum number of duplications as depicted above.

 This optimization is implemented at both the local level between the Node Routers and the global level between the Global Routers.
-This optimization is particularly useful when the local interconnect is a ring or a tree, as well as the global level where the resources are more scarce.
+This optimization is particularly useful when the local interconnect is a ring or a tree.
+It is also effective at the global level where the resources are more scarce.

 ### Local Allreduce Optimization

 At the local level, we implemented an optimized allreduce operation using ring reduce.
-As described in lecture, strategy uses signficantly less bandwidth than the naive allreduce implementation.
+As described in lecture, the strategy uses significantly less bandwidth than the naive allreduce implementation.
 Particularly, when the interconnect is a ring, the allreduce operation fits perfectly into the ring structure.

 For the tree interconnect, we implemented a optimized version as well.
 In this case, each layer of the tree reduces at the same time, and the root node broadcasts the result to all the other nodes.
 This is a significant improvement over the naive allreduce implementation, which would have to send the message to every other node.

 ### Global Optimization

 As described before, sending messages over the WebSocket server has high latency and low bandwidth.
 To reduce the number of messages sent, we implemented a divide-and-conquer strategy for MPI_Reduce and MPI_Barrier.
 For reduce, for example, first, each machine does its local fast reduce to produce a partial result.
-Then, the operation is raised to the global level, where each machine sends its partial result to perform a secondarily reduce.
-This way, the number of messages sent over the WebSocket server is reduced significantly.
+Then, the operation is raised to the global level, where each machine sends its partial result to perform a secondary reduce.
+This way, the number of messages sent over the WebSocket server is decreased significantly.

 ### Latency Hiding

 ![](./images/bcast_latency.png)

 Finally, we implemented a latency hiding strategy for the bcast operation.
 We discovered that the WebSocket is many orders of magnitude slower than the local communication.
 Thus, we implemented a strategy where the local workers can keep working if permitted by correctness.
 This way, the latency of sending messages over the WebSocket server significantly overlaps.
-We found that the bandwidth isn't the bottleneck, so this strategy is particularly effective.
+We found that the bandwidth isn't the primary bottleneck, so this strategy is particularly effective.

 In this example, node 1 first sends a bcast to everyone, then node 2 sends a bcast to everyone.
 However, node 1's message reaches node 2 before node 1's bcast reaches everyone on the other machine.
 Instead of waiting for the message to propagate fully, node 2 can continue working and send its bcast without violating correctness.
 This way, the latency of the bcast operation is significantly reduced.